 "My heart's desire and prayer to God for the Israelites is that they may be saved," says Paul (Rom.
 10:1).
-That's why prayer is so important for this church, and why I urge you to make our prayer services top priority in your schedules.
-Are you glad someone prayed for your soul?
+That's why prayer is so important for this church, and why we must make our prayer services top priority in our schedules.

+Are you grateful that someone prayed for your soul?
 I am.
 Now it's our turn.
 There are unsaved people that need our prayers, family, classmates, people next door, people in the next country.

-By the way, an observation.
-Most people who resist God's sovereignty in preaching don't resist it when they pray.
-When they pray, it's not, "Dear God, I know you can't do anything about my wayward son's heart problem because it's all up to him now."
+Think about this.
+Most people who struggle with God's sovereignty in theory don't struggle with it when they pray.
+When they pray, they don't say, "Dear God, I know you can't do anything about my wayward son's heart because it's all up to him now."
 Rather, they cry out, "Oh God!
 Open his eyes!
 Change his heart.
 Help him believe in Jesus!"
+And the Sovereign Father loves to hear that prayer!

 4. It affects how we do evangelism.
-If we believe in God-centered conversion, there's no room for emotional manipulation, nor high pressure arm twisting.
+If we believe in sovereign grace in the conversion of a sinner, there's no room for emotional manipulation, nor high pressure arm twisting.
 Should we present the good news and plead with people to repent and trust Christ?
 Absolutely!
-But let us never forget that the sinner's predicament is too grave to go after a quick fix.
+But let us never forget that the sinner's predicament is too grave to go after a quick, man-centered fix.
 They don't just need their emotions stirred.
 Nor do they merely need to "make a decision".
 They need a brand new heart.